How to Pick the Perfect Christmas Tree at Stew’s

 Wreaths & Roping

-Stew’s Christmas Shoppe offers a variety of roping and wreaths in both decorated and undecorated options.
-Customers can choose from wreaths made out of Juniper, Balsam, Noble Fir, mixed Oregon Greens, and a fragrant Cedar & Juniper combination (selection will vary by store).
+Stew’s Christmas Shoppe offers decorated and undecorated roping and wreaths.
+Customers can choose from wreaths made out of Fraser Fir, Juniper, Balsam, Noble Fir, mixed Oregon Greens, and a fragrant Cedar & Juniper combination (selection will vary by store).
 Roping is offered in White Pine, Western Cedar, Noble Fir and Boxwood and comes in a variety of lengths.
 Here are Stew Leonard’s top three tips for selecting and caring for your wreaths and roping:

 1. To decorate a fence line, choose roping at least 25 yards in length.